VentureCraft/revisionable/readme.md

 Wouldn't it be nice to have a revision history for any model in your project, without having to do any work for it.
 By simply extending revisionable form your model, you can instantly have just that, and be able to display a history similar to this:

-* James changed title from 'Something' to 'Something else'
+* Chris changed title from 'Something' to 'Something else'
-* James changed category from 'News' to 'Breaking news'
+* Chris changed category from 'News' to 'Breaking news'
-* Steve changed category from 'Breaking news' to 'News'
+* Matt changed category from 'Breaking news' to 'News'

 So not only can you see a history of what happened, but who did what, so there's accountability.